 Winnie Winkle sprang from the pen of Connecticut’s Martin Branner, who drew his inspiration for the comic-strip beauty from his long-time wife Edith Fabbrini.
 The couple met when Martin was 18 and Edith 15.
-They married and for 15 years were headliners on the vaudeville circuit as the dance team Martin and Fabbrini.
+They married and for 15 years headlined the vaudeville circuit as the dance team Martin and Fabbrini.

 Martin left the theater to serve in World War I in the Chemical Warfare Service.
-Exhausted by tapping out two and three shows a day on the Keith Orpheum and Pantages vaudeville circuits, Martin (called Mike by his friends) began developing his talent for drawing.
-The couple hailed from New York, but settled in Waterford, Conn.
-One of their lasting legacies can be seen in the town’s seal, which the couple designed.
+When he returned from the war, he began developing his talent for drawing.
+He and Edith were exhausted by tapping out two and three shows a day on the Keith Orpheum and Pantages vaudeville circuits.

 Looking for a way out of dancing, Martin started a short-lived comic strip called Louie the Lawyer.
 It made so little money he had to keep dancing while drawing on the side.
 He took another stab with Pete and Pinto.
 That strip, too, failed to catch fire.

 But in 1920, Branner hit the jackpot.
 There had been previous strips about working women.
 In 1907, Sally Snooks, a strip about a stenographer, appeared for about a year before it fizzled.
 Somebody’s Stenog started up in 1918.
 And publishers realized that with so many women taking up careers during World War I, the time was right for a character-driven comic strip about the travails of the young working woman.